Table of Contents

 Introduction

-The generation born between the mid-1990s and early 2010s, often called Gen Z or the Zoomer generation, has developed a language all their own.
+The generation born between the mid-1990s and early 2010s, often called Generation Z or the Zoomer generation, has developed a language all their own.
 Fueled by social media, memes, and digital trends, gen z language is a constantly evolving system of slang, acronyms, and emojis.

 Understanding what is Gen Z language and how it’s used is essential for marketers, educators, brands, and content creators aiming to genuinely connect with this generation.